CassandraMaldonado/Face_BMI/README.md

 This project implements a BMI prediction system from facial images based on the paper: [Face to BMI: Using Computer Vision to Infer Body Mass Index on Social Media](https://cdn.aaai.org/ojs/14923/14923-28-18442-1-2-20201228.pdf)

+This application uses deep learning to predict Body Mass Index (BMI) from facial images.
+Built using a VGG-Face model with custom regression layers, it demonstrates how facial features can potentially correlate with BMI values.
+The app provides a user-friendly web interface through Streamlit, allowing users to train a model on their dataset and make predictions from uploaded images or webcam captures.

 ## Project Structure

 The project consists of several Python files: